rhuankarlus/python3.7-gcc/README.md

 # python3.7-gcc
-Simple docker image with Python 3.7 and GCC
+Simple docker image with Python 3.7 slim and GCC